-My first major project, on Iranians and race in the U.S., has yielded 3 sole-authored peer-reviewed journal articles and a sole-authored book (out in September 2017) with Stanford University Press.
+My first project, on the racialization of Iranians in the U.S., has yielded 3 sole-authored peer-reviewed journal articles (with a fourth article currently under R&R) and a sole-authored book, The Limits of Whiteness: Iranian Americans and the Everyday Politics of Race, published September 2017 with Stanford University Press.

-a SSHRC/IRCC and Connaught-funded pilot study of parenting and integration stress among Syrian newcomers to Toronto (with Drs.
-Melissa Milkie and Ito Peng and a team of 4 graduate and 6 undergraduate students);
+Building on a recent pilot study funded by SSHRC and the Government of Canada's Ministry of Immigration, Refugees, and Citizenship, I am Principal Investigator on a newly funded 2018-23 SSHRC Insight Grant ($349,649) to study integration and settlement related challenges among Syrian newcomers to Toronto (with co-investigators Melissa Milkie and Ito Peng and a team of 4 graduate and 6 undergraduate students);

-Teaching At UofT, I teach an MA/PhD seminar on the Soc of Race (Fall 2017); a 3rd-year undergrad course on Soc of Migration and a 2nd-year undergrad course on research design (Spring 2018).
+Teaching At UofT, I teach an MA/PhD seminar on the Soc of Race/Ethnicity; a 4th-year undergrad course on anti-Muslim racism; a 3rd-year undergrad course on Soc of Migration and a 2nd-year undergrad course on research design.

-Background My MA/PhD (2012) is in Sociology from UC Santa Barbara and my BA (2004) is in Sociology from Smith College, where I helped recruit the largest cohort of Pell Grant recipients of any liberal arts college in the U.S. (2004-6) after graduation as a member of the Multicultural Recruitment Team.
-Before beginning at UofT, I was a Center for Faculty Diversity (CFD) Postdoctoral Fellow (2012-3).
+Background My MA (2008) and PhD (2012) are in Sociology from UC Santa Barbara and my BA (2004) is in Sociology from Smith College, where I stayed for two years following graduation to help recruit the largest cohort of Pell Grant recipients of any liberal arts college in the U.S. Before starting at UofT, I was a Center for Faculty Diversity (CFD) Postdoctoral Fellow at Muhlenberg College in Pennsylvania.

-I live in Toronto with my partner, Clayton Childress (also a sociologist!), and our 3-year-old daughter.
+I live in Toronto with my spouse, Clayton Childress (also a sociologist at UofT), and our 4-year-old daughter.